shreeya20desai/An-Automated-System-For-Local-GPs/README.md

 ### Project description:

 An Automated System for Local GPs, mainly aims in solving the current problems faced by the patients , Doctor and Nurses.
-With the help of this project, the main goal is to design a user friendly webapp, appoinment scheduling for patients, availability setting for Doctor and Nurses, manage prescription, reduced time involved for appoinment booking ,and deployment of the application on one of the Cloud provider(Azure/AWS/GCP).
+With the help of this project, the main goal is to design a user friendly webapp, appointment scheduling for patients, availability setting for Doctor and Nurses, manage prescription, reduced time involved for appointment booking ,and deployment of the application on one of the Cloud provider(Azure/AWS/GCP).

 ### List of requirements (objectives):